abertout/rioc/doc/good_practices.rst

 Good pratices
 ===============

-It is hightly discouraged to execute processes from `/home/rioc` (especially to write), but rather use `/scratch` ou `/local` of each node.
-Indeed, writing on `/home/rioc` may overload the NFS serveur
+It is highly discouraged to execute processes from `/home/rioc` (especially to write), but rather use `/scratch` or `/local` of each node.
+Indeed, writing on `/home/rioc` may overload the NFS server.